Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ![](Images/Image_example.png)

-The use of a lens mod improves drastically the quality of image taken.
+Some pictures made with the device: the use of a lens mod improves drastically the quality of image taken.

 **Some notes about the Camera+ Mini shell:**
 - I've ordered [this version of the Camera+ Mini shell](/Shell) at JLCPCB with the following option: 3D Technology: MJF(Nylon) Material: PA12-HP Nylon Colors: Black Surface Finish: Dyeing-Dyed Black.
 It came very nice and sturdy like this.